Catholic-school students around the Diocese of Rochester are celebrating Catholic education during a special week dedicated to Catholic schools.

 Here are the ways local Catholic schools are celebrating Catholic Schools Week:

-* Holy Cross School, Rochester, will kick off the week with a book fair.
-Other events will include second-grade and alumni basketball games, a career day where students dress up in their future career wear, Grandparents Day that includes a morning Mass, and a Sweetheart Dance.
+* Holy Cross School, Charlotte, will kick off the week with a book fair.
+Other events will include: second-grade and alumni basketball games, a ’60s dancing day, a career day where students dress up in their future career wear, open houses for new and current families, Grandparents Day that includes a morning Mass, and a Sweetheart Dance.

-* St. John Neumann School, Rochester, will start its celebration with a book fair.
-It will an open house at 6:00 p.m. on Jan.
-31, a field trip to the Strong Museum on Feb.
-1, a school Mass and a visit from the Rochester Amerks moose on Feb.
-2 and will close with a fencing demonstration by Olympian Iris Zimmerman on Feb.
-3.
+* St. John Neumann School, Rochester, will start its celebration with a 9:15 a.m.
+Mass on Feb.
+2. It also will have a book fair from Feb.2-4, an open house at 6:30 p.m. on Feb.
+2 and will close with a bowling field trip on Feb.
+5.

 * St. Joseph School, Penfield, will kick off the week with a book fair.
-During the week, there will be a class color themed day, a "Souper" Bowl Day, a bowling event, a science fair and open house.
+During the week, there also will be inside out day, blue and gold day, mismatched sock day, an ice cream social, a science fair/social studies expo and open house.
 The week ends with First Friday Mass at 10 a.m.
 Feb.
-3.
+5.

 * St. Kateri School, Irondequoit, will have a fundraiser at Bill Gray’s Sea Breeze location from 4 to 8 p.m.
-Jan 31 and it also will be St. Kateri Day at Barnes & Noble at Greece Ridge Mall from 11 a.m. to 3 p.m.
 Feb.
-4. The school will also have spirit day, dress down day, donuts with dad and "Soup-er Bowl" Friday.
+2 and it also will be St. Kateri Day at Barnes & Noble at Greece Ridge Mall from 10 a.m. to 2 p.m.
+Feb 6.
+The school also will be taking a trip to Horizon Fun F/X for roller skating Feb 4.
+Other events include crazy sock day, groundhog day, spirit day, crazy hat day, dress down day, donuts with dad and “Soup-er Bowl” Friday.

-* St. Francis-St. Stephen School, Geneva, will kick off the week on Jan.
-28 with Mass followed by a Family Fun Night – Jump for Joy event complete with games and inflatable bounce houses.
-Later in the week, students will dress up as their favorite book character and invite their family members and special adults to an ice cream social at the school.
-Eighth-grade students will get to be teacher for a day Jan.
-31 and third- and fourth-graders will travel to Rochester Feb.
-1 for a Mass at Sacred Heart Cathedral with Bishop Salvatore R. Matano and students from other Catholic schools.
-Students will also have "Souper" Bowl Day and Movie Day and will conclude the week with Mass, followed by bingo.
+* St. Francis-St. Stephen School, Geneva, kicked off the week on Jan.
+30 with Mass followed by a Family Fun Night complete with games and inflatable bounce houses.
+Later in the week students will wear silly hats and tie-dyed shirts, read with their buddies and invite their family members and special adults to an ice cream social at the school.
+Seventh- and eighth-graders will travel to Rochester Feb.
+3 for a Mass at Sacred Heart Cathedral with Bishop Salvatore R. Matano and students from other Catholic schools, and later in the week students will collect canned goods for the food pantry and hold Olympic-style team competitions.

-* St. Mary School, Canandaigua, will open Catholic Schools Week with a prayer service Jan.
-30 and open house Jan.
-31. The school also will send its students to Rochester Feb.
-1 for Mass with Bishop Salvatore R. Matano at Sacred Heart Cathedral.
-The next day some students will go ice skating, while others watch a match in the parish hall.
+* St. Mary School, Canandaigua, also will send its students to Rochester Feb.
+3 for Mass with Bishop Matano at Sacred Heart Cathedral.
+The next day some students will go ice skating, while others watch a movie in the parish hall, and later that evening students’ projects will be on display in a science fair.
 On Feb.
-4 seventh- and eighth-graders will compete in the school’s annual volleyball game.
+5 students will bring in canned goods for the local food cupboard and dress in the colors of their favorite NFL teams, and that afternoon seventh- and eighth-graders will compete in the school’s annual volleyball game.

-* St. Michael School, Penn Yan, will celebrate Catholic Schools Week with funny hats and crazy hairstyles on Jan.
-30, followed by crazy socks and slippers the next day.
-On Feb.
-1, they will have a beach party and the next day, they will wear clothing representative of their favorite sports team, as well as go bowling in the morning.
-On Feb.
-3, they will celebrate Grandparents Day and attend a school Mass.
+* St. Michael School, Penn Yan, celebrated Catholic Schools Week Jan.
+25-29.
+They sported funny hats and crazy hairstyles on Jan.
+25, followed by crazy socks and slippers the next day.
+On Jan.
+27 they wore clothing representative of their favorite sports teams.
+The next day they went bowling in the morning and had a beach party in the afternoon, and on Jan.
+29 they celebrated Grandparents Day and attended a school Mass.

-* Immaculate Conception School, Ithaca, is conducting weekend Catholic School Week Masses at area churches, a pasta dinner Saturday, Jan.
-28; school Mass Jan 30.; Moving Up Day with students visiting their next grade-level classroom; Schoolwide Fun Day, with favorite sports-team gear worn; and a roller-skating party for all ages.
+* Immaculate Conception School, Ithaca, is conducting weekend Catholic Schools Week Masses at area churches; pasta dinner; morning prayer gathering for families; open houses; Community Thank You Day; Moving Up Day with students visiting their next grade-level classroom; Throwback Thursday and Remember When, with attire featuring styles of the past; Schoolwide Fun Day, with favorite sports-team gear worn; and a roller-skating party for all ages.

-* St. Agnes School, Avon, is conducting a prayer service, Pajama Day, roller skating in the school gymnasium; potluck dinner in the gym and talent show; and no school on Friday with a skiing and snowboarding at Swain Ski Resort and bowling event at Miller Lanes in Honeoye Falls instead.
+* St. Agnes School, Avon, is conducting a prayer service, fine arts and cultural enrichment program featuring a Dady Brothers concert open to all (the concert is Monday, Feb.
+1 at 12:45 p.m. in St. Agnes Church); Pajama Day; roller skating in the school gymnasium with pizza lunch to follow; potluck dinner in the gym and talent show; and no school on Friday with a sledding party at Mendon Ponds Park and bowling event at Miller Lanes in Honeoye Falls instead.

-* St. Mary Our Mother School, Horseheads, will kick off the week with students wearing their uniforms and distributing prayer cards to parishioners after weekend Masses.
-Additional activities include Birthday-in-a-Bag project which birthday food items are collected and then donated to the Food Bank of the Southern Tier; spaghetti luncheon and school-wide movie; open house and art show Feb.
-1; First Friday Mass Feb.
-3; muffins for mom and donuts for dad; and Trike-A-Thon for prekindergartners to benefit St. Jude Children’s Hospital.
+* St. Mary Our Mother School, Horseheads, has lined up a book fair highlighted by the school’s Show Choir and some of its instrumentalists; Birthday-in-a-Bag project by which birthday food items are collected and then donated to the Food Bank of the Southern Tier; open house Feb.
+3 from 5:30 to 7 p.m.; First Friday Mass with presentation of the Living Rosary to follow; and Trike-A-Thon for prekindergartners to benefit St. Jude Children’s Hospital.